Deploy Azure Databricks in your Azure virtual network (VNet injection)

 If the workspace VNet is peered to another customer-managed network, or if non-Azure Databricks resources are provisioned in other subnets, Databricks recommends that you add Deny inbound rules to the NSGs attached to the other networks and subnets to block source traffic from Azure Databricks clusters.
 You do not need to add such rules for resources that you want your Azure Databricks clusters to connect to.

 Network security group rules for workspaces created after January 13, 2020

-The following table only applies to Azure Databricks workspaces created after January 13, 2020.
-If your workspace was created before the release of secure cluster connectivity (SCC) on January 13, 2020, see the following table.
+The information in this section applies only to Azure Databricks workspaces created after January 13, 2020.
+If your workspace was created before the release of secure cluster connectivity (SCC) on January 13, 2020, see the next section.

-The following table includes two inbound security group rules that are included only if secure cluster connectivity (SCC) is disabled.
+This table lists two inbound security group rules that are included only if secure cluster connectivity (SCC) is disabled.

 |Direction||Protocol||Source||Source Port||Destination||Dest Port||Used|

 |Outbound||TCP||VirtualNetwork||Any||AzureDatabricks (service tag)||443||Default|

 Network security group rules for workspaces created before January 13, 2020